 The buyer's conveyancer must review this leasehold-related paperwork, including a copy of buildings insurance for the common parts of the property.
 The time required by the solicitor to gather this paperwork is the common cause of such delays.

 It can take weeks to collect the managing agent's information if the landlord or managing agent is slow or difficult to contact, so your conveyancing solicitor ought to start this process at the earliest opportunity.

 Will I need a conveyancing solicitor if I am remortgaging my Ipswich property?

-Our conveyancing team can act for most UK lenders, so no matter whether you are changing to an offset mortgage with the Halifax or to a two-year discount with the Hinckley and Rugby Building Society, our remortgage team can assist.
+Conveyancing solicitors can act for most UK lenders, so no matter whether you are changing to an offset mortgage with the Halifax or to a two-year discount with the Hinckley and Rugby Building Society, a remortgage solicitor can assist.

 Will I need a solicitor if I am transferring equity in my Ipswich home?

 When a joint owner of a property gives or sells their share in the property to a new owner or owners, this is called a transfer of equity.
 A solicitor can carry out the legal work required for this transfer, including any Stamp Duty Land Tax (SDLT) paperwork.
 Your conveyancing solicitor can carry out transfer of equity (and remortgage) work for a fixed, low fee.